Running the simulations

 - Last 5 simulations, which always displays the 5 most recent simulations

-[!NOTE] For convenience, the sidebar with sections 2. and 3. is pinned to Simulations, Input files, and Results pages.
+For convenience, the sidebar with sections 2. and 3. is pinned to Simulations, Input files, and Results pages.
 You can run and see recent simulations from each of these pages.

 Running the simulation

-You could choose where to run simulation:
+You may choose how to run the simulation:

 - as DIRECT RUN in the dedicated cloud resources (currently limited to 15-core machine in the C3 PLGrid Cloud)